Chapter 7: Prior Generations

 Florence married Harry Hunt at age 15 and they raised a family of ten children.
 They farmed in southern Idaho.

 Edith and Dorothy took additional schooling and taught school briefly.
 Edith married Ray Fitting, and they raised three sons.
-Ray was a forest ranger who supervised much of the national forest land in Idaho.
+Ray was a forest ranger who supervised the Kootenai National Forest in Idaho.
+There is an amusing story about Ray refusing to allow his men construct a new road but later took credit for his foresight.

-Dorothy first went to EWCE in Ellensburg, then to U. of Idaho for a BA and subsequently to USC for an MA.
-She married Carl Naether, (four days after graduation) an English Professor at USC.
+Dorothy first went to EWCE in Ellensberg, then to U. of Idaho for a BA and subsequently to USC for an MA.
+One family story says she was married briefly to a star athlete at U of I but his irresponsible behavior forced a divorce.
+She married Carl Naether, (four days after graduation at USC) an English Professor at USC.
 They had no children.

 Winfield obtained some college education, He worked in advertising for the Spokane newspaper, and eventually started his own advertising business in Boise, Idaho.
 After he achieved success in Boise he joined a large advertising firm in Seattle.
 Winfield and his wife Peggy had no children.

 Winfield Offner invested in farmlands around Walla Walla.
 Emery took over the management of a farm in Huntsville, WA (1895).
-According to daughter Dorothy, Emery understood that after a few years as manager he would be granted part ownership of the farm.
+According to daughter Dorothy, Emery and Offner had an agreement that after a few years as manager Emery would be granted part ownership of the farm.
+The shared ownership never happened.

 A large school (college) was built at the town of Huntsville.
 It hoped to attract the university that subsequently located at Pullman.